wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#int">Int</a></td>
 <td>

-Median(50th percentile) of the response latency in milliseconds(ms).
+The median (50th percentile) of the response latency in milliseconds (ms).

 </td>
 </tr>